Felerius/codeocean-scraper/README.md

 - `name - ASSESSED AFTER SUBMIT.java`: Version that was scored (but not submitted) after the last submitted version.
 - `name - ASSESSED ONLY.java`: Last assessed version, if no version was ever submitted.
 - `name - NO ASSESS OR SUBMIT.java`: No version was ever scored or submitted.
 Contains the last autosave.
+- `name - TOP SCORE.java`: Version with the highest score.
+Only included if not matched by any of the other criteria.
+If multiple such versions exists, the last one is chosen.
 - `error.txt`: Created if the server responded with an error when trying to download the submission page.
 Contains error details.

 All `*.java` files will also contain an initial comment with the url to the submission page, and the score of the submission.